Material Accounting Policies

 Sale of goods

-Revenue from sale of goods is recognised when all the significant risks and rewards of ownership in the goods are transferred to the buyer as per the terms of the contract, there is neither continuing managerial involvement with the goods nor effective control over the goods sold, it is probable that economic benefits will flow to the Company, the costs incurred or to be incurred in respect of the transaction can be measured reliably and the amount of revenue can be measured reliably.
+Revenue from sale of goods is recognised when all the significant risks and rewards of ownership in the goods are transferred to the buyer as per the terms of the contract, there is neither continuing managerial involvement with the goods nor effective control over the goods sold, it is probable that economic benefits will flow to the Company, the costs incurred

 Sale of power

 Revenue from sale of power is recognized when there is actual transmission of power and considerable certainty for recoverability of the revenue exists once the actual transmission of power is confirmed from the regulatory authorities.
-The Company recognises the revenue from sale of power as unbilled revenue on monthly basis and the same is settled after the Company receives the confirmation from regulatory authorities and the customer in respect of the actual units transmitted and thereafter the actual Invoice is raised to the customer and the same is settled against the unbilled revenue recognised for the said customer.
+The company recognises the revenue from sale of power as unbilled revenue on monthly basis and the same is settled after the company receives the confirmation from regulatory authorities and the customer in respect of the actual units transmitted and thereafter the actual Invoice is raised to the customer and the same is settled against the unbilled revenue recognised for the said customer.
 Revenue from the end of the last billing to the Balance Sheet date is recognized as unbilled revenues.

 Revenue from Infrastructure development and work contract income